scrum-1/horosim/docs/Installation.md

 Now, you need to add the path of the folder where the binaries of the compiler are installed to the %PATH% environment variable.
 Press in the START icon, type "Edit the system environment variables", and click on the icon that appears.
 In that menu, click on "Environment Variables...".
 In the next menu, select the Path variable under "System variables" and click on edit.
 Now, press the New button and type the path to the folder where the binaries or the compiler are.
 Im my system, it looks like: C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin

 Click on the OK button three times to close the three windows.
 Now, you could check that everything went well by checking the version of the compiler.
 Press START button, type "cmd" and press on the Command Promt app that appears.
-In thar window, type
+In that window, type

 	g++ --version

-	You should see someting like:
+You should see something like:

 	C:\Users\anfv>g++ --version
 	g++ (i686-posix-dwarf-rev0, Built by MinGW-W64 project) 8.1.0